 Why might this be relevant?

-The project investigates and develops innovative approaches to nuclear power station design that can provide electricity at rates competitive with other technologies, but it does not specifically address the barriers and opportunities for commercialising advanced nuclear technology in the UK and overseas.
+The project specifically focuses on developing innovative approaches to nuclear power station design and addresses the barriers and opportunities for commercializing advanced nuclear technology in the UK and overseas.

 Nuclear energy, derived from splitting the atom, is an important component of current UK electricity generation because it is low carbon and it is not affected by the weather.
 In order for the UK to reach its commitment ...